 And, spring pressure rods are used just about everywhere else.
 They are great for openings where you need to hang a drapery or panel, like at the entrance of a pantry.

 We could probably start a whole new website devoted exclusively to all of the different styles you can find for curtain rods.
 No matter where you need to hang a curtain, there's a curtain rod specifically designed for you!
 Most of the time, you're probably going to need a standard curtain rod for your drapery or valance.
-But, if find yourself in an unusual situation, it's good to understand all of the different options available for drapery rods.
+But, if find yourself in an unusual situation, it's good to understand all of the different options available with Kirsch curtain rods.

 While you may not use them as often, special purpose curtain rods come in handy if you're tring to hang a drapery on a door or within an open space like the entrance to a cupboard.
 For draperies on a door, you'll most likely want to use either a pre-made door rod or a flat sash rod.
 These type of rods work great on doors because of their reduced clearance.
 These smaller scale curtain rods won't keep the door from opening all the way if there are obstructions.
 The rod hangs very close to the mounting surface so you won't have to worry about it getting in the way.